partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Cukeman: Cuke?!
 CUKE!!
 Impossibleeeeeeeeee!!! *falls off tree*

-Momo: Do you give up?!
+Momo: Do you guys give up?!

 Barley: *wan!*

 Cukeman: Cuke... it's over... we lost-cuke.

-Cukeman: We lost to... lost to a.. a Prince Pup...
+Cukeman: To lose to... to lose to Prince pup....?!

 Cukeman: Shoot.
 You'll regret dis!